sohale/3dconstraints.js/README.md

 Note that the answer is not unique.
 In fact, we project `x` into the subspace `Ax-b=0`.

 Since this method uses linear algebra, although it seems linear, but it proovides a powerful generalised tool to define constriants that are not necessarily linear.
 The coefficients can be other than +1,-1.
 The variables can be angle or scale (as long as they take a separate degree of freedom, any non-linear attribute can be mixed).
+In fact any attribue nonlinear to the matrix can be used as long as it is a reversible nonlinear transformation. `lsx := log(size.x), size.x := 10 ^ lsx` as long as `applyShapeAttribute` and `getShapeAttribute` is defined for them.
-The constrians can span across many multiple object.
+The constraints can span across many multiple object.
 Each provide separate aattriutes..

 Future work: This type of approach is generalisable.
 Soolcing, non-linear equations (and projections into nonlinear nulspaces) that are beyond `Ax-b=0` cab be solved numerically.
 ## Usage